Search for Long-Lived Heavy Neutrinos at the LHC with a VBF Trigger: Searches with a Vector Boson Fusion Trigger

 The right panel of Figure~\ref{fig:crosssec} shows the cross section for two heavy neutrino production via the decay of a VBF Higgs, $\sigma(p p\rightarrow H j j)\times{\rm BR}(H\rightarrow N_4 N_4)$.
 Its primary dependence is on the effective parameter of the theory $\alpha_{NH}$, which allows for much larger production rates than the minimal model.
 As we shall see, this could be a gateway to test $|U_{\mu4}|^2\lesssim10^{-7}$.
 In the following, for definiteness, we assume that only $(\alpha_{NH})_{44}$ is different from zero.

 Previous new physics studies at the LHC have analyzed possible cuts on final states of long-lived particles.
 In the following, we describe cuts from searches for displaced dileptons~\cite{Khachatryan:2014mea, CMS:2016isf} and displaced multitrack jets~\cite{Aaboud:2017iio}.
 The heavy neutrino branching ratios into final states contributing to each search are shown in Figure~\ref{fig:BRs}.
+On the same Figure, for the extended model, we also show the probability of having the heavy neutrino pair decaying into such final states.
 Notice that a same final state can contribute to more than one search, so these branching ratios do not have to add to unity.
-The branching ratios of the extended model are larger since the two heavy neutrinos can each contribute to the final state.
+The probabilities for the extended model are larger than the single heavy neutrino branching ratios since each of the two heavy neutrinos can contribute to the final states.